KlainStom/microstom/README.md

 Nothing more.
 Not even a world to join.

-Currently using the `new-block-api` branch of minestom.
+Currently using the newest version of minestom.
 So it's on version 1.17.1